Visit Yosemite National Park, California

 It was the captivating natural beauty of Yosemite’s glacier-cut valleys that first inspired the US government to preserve and protect its wild spaces.
 Situated in California’s Sierra Nevada mountain range, the park draws in millions of visitors each year.
 They come to marvel at its imposing sheer-sided granite cliffs, waterfalls, freshwater lakes and ancient sequoia trees.

 Unsurprisingly, Yosemite is a popular hiking spot.
 Trails long and short, steep and gentle lead you around Yosemite Valley (the park’s main focal point) and beyond.
 These are easily explored independently, but heading out with a guide gives you an insight into the area’s history, geology and wildlife.
-For something more adrenaline-fuelled, you can try rock climbing or zip-lining.
+For something more adrenaline-fuelled, you can try rock climbing.
 Self-driving is also an option in the park — the winding drive up to Glacier Point highlights Yosemite’s vast scale.

 USA specialist Tom